tainacan/tainacan-wiki/dev/creating-metadata-type.md

 ### Additional Methods

-There are few other methods you can implement that can change the items interact with metadata depending on the metadata type:
+There are a few other methods you can implement that can change the items interact with metadata depending on the metadata type:

 #### **validate( Item_Metadata_Entity $item_metadata)**

-This method will override the validation of the Item Metadata Entity, which means every time Tainacan saves a value for a metadata of this type, it will call this method.
-For example, the Date Metadata Type override this method to make sure the date is in the correct format:
+This method will override the validation of the Item Metadata Entity, which means every time Tainacan saves a value for metadata of this type, it will call this method.
+For example, the Date Metadata Type overrides this method to make sure the date is in the correct format:

 ```php
 public function validate( Item_Metadata_Entity $item_metadata) {